campbell184/Research-Project/README.md

 In this research we are predicting student success of first and second year wits students using previous grades of the students.

 # Data
 The data is a synthetic data collected from wits university.
+The Dataset can't be uploaded here because is confidential.
 We used `sklearn` or `Scikit-learn` which is a free software machine learning library for the Python programming language.
 The repo of sklearn can found [[here](https://github.com/scikit-learn/scikit-learn)].
 The data was preprocessed in the notebook `DATA_PREPROCESSING` in the folder `Data Preprocessing`.
 The results achived are reproducible.

 # Models
 We used the following models: